Tuber indicum: Habitat and ecology

 It is also known to have an effect on the surrounding microbial community.
 For example, one study shows the effects of the species when growing in symbiosis with Quercus aliena.
 They noted an increase in richness and diversity of prokaryotes, such as Proteobacteria, Actinobacteria, Bacteroidetes, and Chloroflexi in the surrounding soil.
 At the same time, there was a decrease in richness and diversity of fungal species.

-The species can be found natively in Himalayan India and parts of China, as well as invasively in the United States and Italy on trees inoculated with T. melanosporum.
+The species can be found natively in Himalayan India and parts of China, as well as invasively in the United States and Italy on trees inoculated with T. melanosporum, threatening that species.